nextreleaseio/next-release/content/blog/measuring_deployment_frequency.md

 ## Measuring Deployment Frequency

-Deployment frequency is what it sounds like the number of releases you've deployed over a given time frame.
+Deployment frequency is what it sounds like, the number of releases you've deployed over a given time frame.
 According to Google's [2019 State of DevOps Report](https://services.google.com/fh/files/misc/state-of-devops-2019.pdf) teams have the following deployment rates: